rintala/waste-manager/README.md

 ### Run project locally

 The application is built in React Native and Expo.
 So simply run `npm install` to install all the dependencies, and then `npm start` to run the app in Expo.
 Then follow the instruction to run in simulator or on native device.
-We built the app mainly to support iOS and iPhone 11 Pro Max, but should work fine with some minor adjustments forother devices and Android as well.
+We built the app mainly to support iOS and iPhone 11 Pro Max, but should work fine with some minor adjustments for other devices and Android as well.

 ### Demo